xnuter/perf-gauge/examples/README.md

 ![](./prom/compare-all-tail-latency-highest-tps.png)

-So the Rust based proxy seems to be better at handling stress.
+## Conclusion

+While Rust-based and Golang-based proxies are comparable at `p50` and `p90` level for moderate TPS, the Rust-based one has better tail latencies, especially under stress.